’80s-Era Leather Bombers Are the Season’s It Coat Trend

 (Image credit: Getty Images)

-Saint Laurent creative director Anthony Vaccarello agrees with Bieber.
-The designer showed his fondness for an '80s-era leather bomber jacket in the fashion house's Spring 2025 show, iterating on the silhouette in matte black and brown leather and caramel suede and pairing it with supersized suits and bohemian maxi dresses.
+Hadid's off-duty outfit was a sneak peek at what would come in Saint Laurent's Spring 2025 show (and a nudge-nudge, wink-wink for Hadid's impending return to the runway).
+Creative director Anthony Vaccarello expressed his fondness for an '80s-era leather bomber jacket by iterating on the silhouette in matte black and brown leather and caramel suede, pairing it with supersized suits and bohemian maxi dresses.

 Four Saint Laurent Spring 2025 runway looks featuring leather bomber jackets: a woman in a gray suit with a black leather bomber jacket; woman in green skirt with a blue top and brown leather bomber jacket; woman wearing a brown suit and brown leather bomber jacket; and a woman in a green dress with a black leather bomber jacket.